pkuwwt/pkuwwt.github.io/programming/_posts/2014-08-03-java-usage.md

 javac Test.java
 {% endhighlight %}

-If a class contains `main` method, you can run it with
+If a public class contains `main` method, you can run it with
 {% highlight bash %}
 java Test
 {% endhighlight %}